jecode93/codecurious/README.md

-# Notice

-> ⚠️ This repository is provided for personal reference and inspiration only.
-> Forking, copying, redistributing, or reusing any part of this code is **strictly prohibited** without explicit written
-> permission from the author.

-© Jean Emmanuel Cadet – All Rights Reserved.

-# Codecurious
+# 🧠 CodeCurious – A Personal Coding Journal

-## Answers to My Coding Curiosities
+**Answers to My Coding Curiosities**

 Welcome to my personal coding journal!
 Here, I share answers to the questions I’ve faced on my coding journey.
 It’s my way of keeping track of lessons learned, and I hope it becomes a helpful guide for beginners and curious coders alike.

+## 🔒 Notice

+> ⚠️ This project is shared for personal reference and inspiration only.
+> Copying, redistributing, or reusing any part of this codebase is **strictly prohibited** without the author's written
+> permission.

+© Jean Emmanuel Cadet — All rights reserved.

-### Built With
+### 🖥️ Built With

 - Ruby on Rails
 - Hotwire (Turbo + Stimulus)
 - SQLite
 - Tailwind CSS

-### Getting Started
+### 📚 Getting Started

 To get a local copy up and running, you can follow these simple example steps:

-### Prerequisites
+### ✅ Prerequisites

 - Visual Studio Code must be installed on your computer | Download Visual Studio Code [VSCode](https://code.visualstudio.com/)